wp-plugins/aas-digg-digg-alternative/readme.txt

 Visit Android Advice and view a post to see the Toolbar in action - [Android Advice Plugin Homepage](http://www.android-advice.com/ "Digg Digg Alternative")

 == Changelog ==

+= 1.2 =
+* Added LinkedIn and Pinterest to the list of social networks to choose from along with some minor Facebook bug fixes and CSS improvements.

 = 1.1 =
 * Added the ability to show on posts and/or pages along with floating location settings for each.
 Next we will be adding lazy loading for increased speed and additional social networks to choose from.